MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-corporate-owned-work-profile-enroll.md

 2. Locate your profile in the list, and then select the **More** (**...**) menu that's next to it.
 3. Select **View enrollment token**.

-The token appears as an 8-digit string and a QR code.
-Use this token to enroll based on the enrollment mechanisms described in the [Android Enterprise corporate-owned device enrollment document](https://learn.microsoft.com/en-us/mem/intune/enrollment/android-dedicated-devices-fully-managed-enroll).
+The token appears as an eight-digit string and a QR code.
+Use this token to enroll based on the enrollment mechanisms described in the [Android Enterprise corporate-owned device enrollment document](/mem/intune/enrollment/android-dedicated-devices-fully-managed-enroll).

 ### Revoke or Export tokens

 - **Revoke token**: You can immediately expire the token/QR code.
 From this point on, the token/QR code is no longer usable.
 You might use this option if you:
   - accidentally share the token/QR code with an unauthorized party
   - complete all enrollments and no longer need the token/QR code
 - **Export token**: You can export the JSON content of the token/QR code.
-You might use this option to easily paste JSON content to enroll with [Zero Touch Enrollment (ZTE)](https://learn.microsoft.com/en-us/mem/intune/enrollment/android-dedicated-devices-fully-managed-enroll#enroll-by-using-google-zero-touch) or [Knox Mobile Enrollment (KME)](https://learn.microsoft.com/en-us/mem/intune/enrollment/android-dedicated-devices-fully-managed-enroll#enroll-by-using-knox-mobile-enrollment).
+You might use this option to easily paste JSON content to enroll with [Zero Touch Enrollment (ZTE)](/mem/intune/enrollment/android-dedicated-devices-fully-managed-enroll#enroll-by-using-google-zero-touch) or [Knox Mobile Enrollment (KME)](/mem/intune/enrollment/android-dedicated-devices-fully-managed-enroll#enroll-by-using-knox-mobile-enrollment).

 Revoking or exporting a token/QR code won't have any effect on devices that are already enrolled.